Kristina Murrin: Career

-In 2018 she was appointed CEO of the National Leadership Centre.
+In 2018 she was asked to establish a new National Leadership Centre by Chancellor Phillip Hammond and acted as CEO from 2018-2020.

+She was CEO of The Royal Anniversary Trust and has served as CEO of The King's Foundation since July 2023.

 Murrin was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to the Prime Minister's Office.

 Books

 Alongside her corporate and governmental career, Murrin has also authored four books: